Is a week a long time in the US ENDS industry?

 For products entering the market after the publication date of a final guidance regarding HPHC reporting, meaning, products that receive a marketing order under the Premarket Tobacco Product Applications for Electronic Nicotine Delivery Systems (PMTA) or Substantial Equivalence (SE) premarket pathway, the HPHC reporting will be due 90 days prior to marketing, in addition to, and separate from, any HPHC testing within the premarket tobacco application, which arise from a FDA guidance document on PMTAs.

 When may we expect the HPHC reporting guidance for the industry?
 ENDS emissions constituents are at the forefront of regulators’ concerns, because it is the emissions that reach ENDS users lungs.
 The Commissioner expressed concerns regarding the addiction potential of certain ENDS products.
 Research has been published discussing formaldehyde and diacetyl in ENDS emissions.
 Therefore characterizing the chemical profile of ENDS liquids and emissions, and identifying and quantifying known HPHCs is a regulatory priority.
 Moreover, FDA’s May 2016 guidance document on “Premarket Tobacco Product Applications for Electronic Nicotine Delivery Systems” contemplates that applicants test 29 selected HPHCs in ENDS.
-The full list of these and an outline of legal requirements can be found in our HPHC Testing – Reporting in the United States article.
+More information on HPHC testing can be found here.

 It is anticipated that the HPHC guidance will be published within a reasonably short period of time, thus triggering the HPHC reporting requirements through Section 904(a)(3).